 Ryanair's quality assurance department deals with oversight of all maintenance activities in accordance with EASA Part 145.
 EASA, which established Part 145, came into being on September 28, 2003; through the adoption of Regulation (EC) No. 1592/2002 of the European Parliament, and its standards superseded the previous Joint Aviation Authority ("JAA") requirements.
 See "-Government Regulation-Regulatory Authorities" below.
+Ryanair is licenced to operate approved maintenance training courses under a Part 147 approval from the UK Civil Aviation Authority in its training school at London Stansted Airport and Glasgow Prestwick.
+It is also licenced to operate approved maintenance training courses under a Part 147 approval by the Irish Aviation Authority (IAA) in Dublin and by the Italian Civil Aviation Authority (ENAC) in Bergamo.

 Ryanair is itself an EASA Part 145-approved maintenance organization and provides its own routine aircraft maintenance and repair services.
-Ryanair also performs certain checks on its aircraft, including pre-flight and daily checks at some of its bases, as well as A-checks at its Dublin, London (Stansted), Glasgow (Prestwick), Bremen, Kaunas, Frankfurt (Hahn) and Bergamo facilities.
-Since December 2003, Ryanair has operated a hangar facility at its base at Glasgow (Prestwick) in Scotland, where both A-checks and H-checks are performed on the fleet of Boeing 737-800 aircraft.
-The facility performs up to four H-checks per week and Ryanair opened a new H-check hangar facility in Kaunas, Lithuania in January 2013 where it carries out between one and two H-checks per week, enabling Ryanair to perform all of the heavy maintenance that is currently required on its Boeing 737-800 fleet in-house.
-In January 2014, Ryanair opened another single bay hangar facility in Kaunas.
+Ryanair also performs certain checks on its aircraft, including pre-flight and daily checks at some of its bases, as well as A-checks at its Dublin, London (Stansted), Glasgow (Prestwick), Bremen, Kaunas, Frankfurt (Hahn), Madrid, Wroclaw and Bergamo facilities.
+Ryanair performs the majority of Boeing 737-800 heavy airframe maintenance inhouse with a seasonal use of third party maintenance repair and overhaul (the "MRO") facilities.
+Ryanair operates a three-bay hangar facility at its base at Glasgow (Prestwick) in Scotland.
+In addition Ryanair has hangar facilities in Kaunas, Lithuania and Wroclaw, Poland which are used for C-check maintenance activities.
+Ryanair has recently opened a single bay hangar in Madrid and a double bay hangar is under construction in Seville.

-Ryanair opened a five-bay hangar and stores facility at its London (Stansted) airport base in October 2008 to allow Ryanair to carry out additional line maintenance on its expanding fleet.
+Ryanair has a five-bay hangar and stores facility at its London (Stansted) airport base to allow Ryanair to carry out additional line maintenance on its expanding fleet.
 This facility also incorporates four flight simulator devices, together with a cabin crew trainer and associated training rooms.
-Ryanair has completed the building of a separate training facility adjacent to the hangar to accommodate a full size 737NG training aircraft to allow for cabin crew and engineering training.
+The Stansted facility is being redesigned to accommodate an additional four full flight simulators with the first delivered in July 2018.
+Ryanair will install its first Boeing 737-MAX-200 full flight simulator in Stansted in early 2019.
+Ryanair has completed the building of a separate training facility adjacent to the hangar to accommodate a full size Boeing 737NG training aircraft to allow for cabin crew and engineering training.
 Ryanair carries out A-checks and line maintenance in its single-bay aircraft hangar facility in Bremen.
-Ryanair has also entered into a 30-year sole-tenancy agreement with Frankfurt (Hahn) airport and has taken acceptance of a two-bay hangar and stores facility that also incorporates a two-bay simulator-training center.
-This facility was completed in January 2011 and allows Ryanair to carry out additional line maintenance including A-checks.
-Ryanair completed the construction of a single bay hangar in Bergamo, Italy in June 2016 which will be used for line maintenance activities and A-checks.
-Ryanair has completed the building of a technological centre of excellence in Bergamo to accommodate one full motion simulator, one fixed base simulator and a full size 737NG training aircraft to allow for pilot, engineering and cabin crew training.
-Ryanair opened a two bay hangar in Wroclaw, Poland in June 2017 which will be used for C-check maintenance activities.
+Ryanair has a 30-year sole-tenancy agreement with Frankfurt (Hahn) airport and has taken acceptance of a two-bay hangar and stores facility.
+This facility allows Ryanair to carry out additional line maintenance including A-checks.
+Ryanair has a single bay hangar and has leased a second hangar in Bergamo, Italy which are used for line maintenance activities and A-checks.
+The second Bergamo hangar is being refurbished and will be operational in September 2018.
+Ryanair is planning a third hangar in Bergamo for operation from late 2019.
+Ryanair has also built a technological centre of excellence in Bergamo to accommodate two full motion simulators, two fixed base simulators and a full size Boeing 737NG training aircraft to allow for pilot, engineering and cabin crew training.